 Access the retirement plans page for additional links.

 Plan A (Benefits Categories 0,1): Eligible after one year of service with CWRU or upon employment with at least one year of service from another university or related research institution.
 Choice of TIAA-CREF or Vanguard for investment vehicles.
 CWRU contributes 8 percent of your pay up to one-half of the Social Security Taxable Wage Base (SSTWB) and 12 percent of your pay above one-half the SSTWB, up to the IRS maximum annual salary.
-For the 2010-11 fiscal year, one-half of the SSTWB is $53,400.
-As of July 1, 2011, one-half of the SSTWB will be $53,400.
-The opportunity to participate in a tax-deferred, supplemental retirement account with a choice of two investment carriers.
+For the 2013-14 fiscal year, one-half of the SSTWB is $56,850.
+As of July 1, 2014, one-half of the SSTWB will be $58,500.
+The opportunity to participate in a tax-deferred and/or after-tax Roth supplemental retirement account with a choice of two investment carriers.

 Plan B (Benefits Categories 2,3): Staff are eligible after one year of service with CWRU or upon employment with at least one year of service from another university or related research institution.
 A monthly retirement pension with an option for a lump sum cash payment for benefits accrued after 7/1/1992.
 Annual accrual cash balance is based on 7 percent of the employee's earning for the fiscal year (July 1 - June 30).
 Interest is compounded annually based on the five-year U.S. Treasury Bill rate as of the last trade date in June of the prior fiscal year, with a guaranteed minimum of 6 percent.
 Benefits vest after three years of service.
-The opportunity for staff to participate in Plan C, a tax-deferred supplemental retirement account (SRA) with investment carriers, TIAA-CREF and Vanguard.
-CWRU will match 50 percent of your contribution on the first 4 percent of your salary reduction.
+The opportunity for staff to participate in Plan C, with voluntary contributions into a tax-deferred retirement plan with the university matching a portion of your contribution and/or into an after-tax Roth retirement plan with no university match.
+On your tax-deferred contributions the university will match 50 percent of your contribution, on (up to) the first 4 percent of your salary.

 Social Security: You can retire at any time between age 62 and full retirement age as shown on the Social Security Age Reduction Chart.